Code-Surgeons/AgriAdapt/README.md

 AgriAdapt includes a fully functional prototype that can be deployed locally or accessed via our deployed URL:
 [Deployed URL](https://agriadapt-1.onrender.com/)

+**Note: Since we are using free version of Render, the application might take abot an minute to process teh first api call.
+After uploading the image, please be patient and wait for sometime for it to complete the first request.**

 For a local setup, follow the instructions in the [Project Setup](#project-setup) section.

 ---